ChrstphrHll/npc_gen/students/Terek Nushala.md

 ---
 ### Description
 - 2nd year Triton Wizard in Fiesn
-- straight strawberry blond hair that's hanging down to their back, Purple eyes, and Deep Blue skin
+- short curly pink hair that's well kept, Purple eyes, and Deep Blue skin
 - Is Circumspect and Ridiculous, and has Self-Fulfillment as their ideal

 ### Organizations